-I ran my top VPN providers through rounds of rigorous testing and came up with a list of the 5 best VPNs for use in the United States.
-The TL;DR Top 5 is as follows:
+I ran my top VPN providers through rounds of rigorous testing and came up with a list of the seven best VPNs for use in the United States.
+Extensive reviews will follow, but here is a quick summary for each.

-- ExpressVPN: This provider’s fast connections, extensive global server coverage and excellent security and privacy protections make this provider the #1 choice for use in the USA.
+- ExpressVPN: Premium U.S. VPN.
+This provider’s fast connections, extensive global server coverage, and excellent security and privacy protections make this provider a reliable choice for use in the USA.

-- CyberGhost: A bargain-priced provider that also offers some of the best connection speeds around via an easy-to-use app, CyberGhost makes for an excellent option for first-time VPN users who don’t want to pay a lot for a VPN.
+- CyberGhost: Great VPN for beginners.
+This popular provider offers some of the best connection speeds around via an easy-to-use app, making it an excellent option for first-time VPN users or those looking for an easy way to protect their online activities.

 I evaluated and ranked the top U.S. VPNs using the following criteria:

 - Security and privacy protections